Presiding bishop: Evangelical Lutheran Church in America

 The Presiding Bishop of the Evangelical Lutheran Church in America (ELCA) is the chief ecumenical officer of the church, and the leader and caretaker for the bishops of the synods.
 The presiding bishop chairs the biennial Church-wide Assembly and provides for the preparation of agendas for the assembly, the Church Council and its executive committee, the Conference of Bishops, and the Cabinet of Executives.
 The Presiding Bishop of the ELCA is elected to a six-year term, available for re-election and is charged with initiating policy, developing strategy and overseeing administration of the entire church.
 The presiding bishop also serves as a figurehead and speaks on behalf of the entire church.

-The ELCA's third Presiding Bishop, Mark Hanson, served two six-year terms from 2001 to 2013.
-Elizabeth Eaton was elected as the fourth (and first female) presiding bishop in August 2013.
+The ELCA has had five Presiding Bishops.
+Herbert W. Chilstrom, from 1987-1995, H. George Anderson, from 1995-2001, Mark Hanson, from 2001-2013, Elizabeth Eaton, first female bishop from 2013-2025, and Yehiel Curry, beginning his term in 2025.